GKO95/GKO95.github.io/_articles/programming/PRGMING_Cpp.md

 Hello World!10
 ```

-### New Line Statement
+### New-Line Manipulator

-A `std::endl` statement is a C++ Standard Library that ends or breaks the line and begins new line:
+A new-line manipulator `std::endl` is a C++ Standard Library that ends or breaks and begins new line:

 ```cpp
 std::cout << "First Line" << std::endl << "Second Line";